Allobates undulatus

 Allobates undulatus is a species of frog in the family Aromobatidae.
-It is endemic to Venezuela where it is only know from its type locality, Cerro Yutajé, in the Amazonas state.
+It is endemic to Venezuela where it is only known from its type locality, Cerro Yutajé, in the Amazonas state.
 The specific name undulatus refers to the characteristic wavy-edged dorsal marking of this species.

 Description

 Adult males measure 20–22 mm and adult females 20–25 mm in snout–vent length.
 The head is little wider than the body.
 The snout is sloping, rounded in profile and broadly rounded in dorsal and ventral views.
 The tympanum is rather inconspicuous and is concealed dorsally and posteriorly by a diffuse supratympanic bulge.
 The fingers have moderately expanded discs.
 The toes have weakly to moderately expanded discs some basal webbing between the toes (only distinct between toes II–III).
 The dorsum is orangish brown, with a usually prominent, wavy-edged, darker brown or grayish brown figure.
 The face mask is black, continuing and widening behind the eye to become a broad lateral stripe.
 The arms are pale orange.
 The upper sides of thighs and shanks are brown (or shanks are brown and thighs are orange), with darker brown crossbands; the posterior thigh surface is either brown with an orange suffusion or overall bright orange.